Saturday, May 7, 20227:30 PMGarde Arts Center, New London

 with the Eastern Connecticut Symphony Chorus

-Celebrating Ludwig van Beethoven, the evening begins with his Triple Concerto of 1803, featuring ECSO Principal Cellist and Eastman School of Music alumna Amy Ward Butler; and acclaimed Steinway Artist pianist Eva Virsik.
-Following intermission the ECSO performs Florence Price’s Dances in the Canebrakes.
-This charming, jazzy, three-movement suite, was written for solo piano in 1953, the year of her death, and later orchestrated by William Grant Still, a Harlem Renaissance figure then known as the “Dean of Afro-American Composers.”
-To festively conclude this milestone season, the Eastern Connecticut Symphony Chorus, directed by TBA, joins the orchestra under Music Director & Conductor Toshiyuki Shimada to present the glorious finale of Beethoven’s Ninth Symphony, his immortal setting of Friedrich Schiller’s Ode to Joy, with soloists TBA.
+Celebrating Ludwig van Beethoven, the evening begins with his Triple Concerto of 1803, featuring celebrated violinist, Elissa Lee Koljonen; Avery Fisher Career Grant recipient, cellist Sophie Shao; and acclaimed Steinway Artist pianist Eva Virsik.
+Following intermission, the ECSO performs Florence Price’s Dances in the Canebrakes, a charming, jazzy, three-movement suite.
+It was written for solo piano in 1953, the year of her death, and later orchestrated by William Grant Still, a Harlem Renaissance figure then known as the “Dean of Afro-American Composers.”
+To festively conclude this milestone season, the Eastern Connecticut Symphony Chorus joins the orchestra under Music Director & Conductor Toshiyuki Shimada to present the glorious finale of Beethoven’s Ninth Symphony, his immortal setting of Friedrich Schiller’s Ode to Joy, with soloists Sarah Yanovitch-Vitale, Caroline O’Dwyer, Brian Cheney and Gregory Flower.